Eli Cohen: Espionage in Syria

 A 2018 article published in Newsweek by Ronen Bergman excerpted from Bergman's book Rise and Kill First, says that Eli Cohen located Alois Brunner, a former Nazi official and Holocaust perpetrator suspected of living in Syria, and relayed the information to an Israeli intelligence unit that subsequently sent letter bombs to Brunner, causing him to lose an eye in 1961 and the fingers of his left hand in 1980 when the parcels blew up in his hands.

-Discovery
+Discovery and death

 Following the 1963 Syrian coup d'état, newly appointed Syrian Intelligence Colonel Ahmed Suidani disliked Cohen and did not trust figures close to the Second Syrian Republic.
 In November 1964, Cohen expressed fear of discovery to the Mossad on his last secret visit to Israel to pass on intelligence and to witness the birth of his third child, and stated that he wished to terminate his assignment in Syria.
 Despite this, however, Israeli intelligence asked him to return one more time to Syria.
 Before leaving, Cohen assured his wife that it would be his last trip before he returned home permanently.